WebAssembly/wasi-crypto/proposals/poc/witx/proposal_signatures.md

 #### <a href="#signature_publickey_import" name="signature_publickey_import"></a> `signature_publickey_import(signature_op: signature_op, encoded: ConstPointer<u8>, encoded_len: size, encoding: publickey_encoding) -> (crypto_errno, signature_publickey)`
 Import a public key encoded.
-Return crypto_errno.unsupportedoperation if this operation is not supported by the host and crypto_errno.unsupportedencoding if exporting to the given format is not implemented or if the format is incompatible with the key type.
+Return crypto_errno.unsupported_operation if this operation is not supported by the host and crypto_errno.unsupported_encoding if exporting to the given format is not implemented or if the format is incompatible with the key type.